Disability and Jesus consists of a team of competent, committed and experienced coleagues. Allow us to introduce them to you on this page.

 Dave is registered blind and is a guide dog owner.
 He is an expert on “Clear Print” and has helped many churches on issues of visual impairment.
 You can visit Dave’s occasional blog at

 Rev Katie Tupling

-Katie says that she has a particula interest in blending the mix of motherhood, ministry and disability and how each is of value to the other and to God.
+Katie has a particular interest in blending the mix of motherhood, ministry and disability – and how each is of value to the other and to God.

 Rev Bill Braviner

 Bill is a vicar in the town of Stockton and Durham diocese disability officer.
 He has suffered with stress related anxiety and depression in the past and is acutely aware of the need to give proper care and attention to mental health issues.

 Bill reminds everyone that they are somewhere on the “disability spectrum”.